maraielciu1/toy-language-interpreter/README.md

 - **File Table**: Manages file operations during runtime.
 - **Out Table**: Collects and manages program output in an organized manner.

 Additionally, the interpreter supports advanced multithreading features.
-It can fork execution paths, and it implements various synchronization constructs—such as barriers, conditional latches, and semaphores—to manage complex concurrent operations.
+It can fork execution paths, and it implements various synchronization constructs—such as barriers, conditional latches, procedures and semaphores—to manage complex concurrent operations, depending on the branch you use.
 A GUI is also provided for real-time visualization and interactive debugging of these internal structures.

 ## Features